 If you are concerned about your health you should contact your GP.
-If you and your family would like to discuss your increase risk status you can contact either the National Prion Clinic, the National CJD Research and Surveillance Unit, or the CJD Support Network for advice.
+If you and your family would like to discuss your increase risk status you can contact either the National Prion Clinic or the CJD Support Network for advice and support (see further contacts on the next page).